-To read a more in-depth recap of the game and to make comments, click here.
+To read more about the game, make comments, and see a few photos, click here.